Skip to Content

 • Age Discrimination in Employment Act (ADEA): Under the U.S. Equal Employment Opportunity Commission, the ADEA protects employees who are 40+ years old from discrimination on the basis of age ("ageism").

-• Americans with Disabilities Act (ADA): The ADA prohibits employers from discriminating against qualified individuals with disabilities and requires businesses to provide reasonable accommodations to help disabled employees perform their job responsibilities.
+• Americans with Disabilities Act (ADA): This act prohibits employers from discriminating against qualified individuals with disabilities and requires businesses to provide reasonable accommodations to help disabled employees perform their job responsibilities.

 How Our Workplace Harassment & Discrimination Attorney Can Help Your Business